visgl/deck.gl/docs/api-reference/json/conversion-reference.md

 }
 ```

+A warning will be raised if the named layer is not registered.

-Whenever the `JSONConverter` component finds a "type" field, it looks into a "class catalog".
-This can be a layer, a view, or other objects.
+Whenever the `JSONConverter` component finds the `@@type` field, it looks into the "class catalog"
+like that in the configuration object above.
+These classes can be layers, views, or other objects,
+ provided the classes have been registered.

-### Enumerations
+### Enumerations and using the `@@#` prefix

+Often deck.gl visualizations require access to particular enumerations.
+For this reason, a configuration
-A map of enumerations that should be made available to the JSON string resolver.
-For example, when this configuration is passed to `JSONConverter`:
+ object can also contain a map of enumerations that should be made available to the @deck.gl/json string
+resolver.
+The `@@#` prefix on an enumeration triggers this lookup.

+For example, when this configuration is passed to the `JSONConverter`–

 ```js
 import {COORDINATE_SYSTEM} from '@deck.gl/core';